Donovan: 2010s–2020s

 In October 2010, Donovan released the double album Ritual Groove, which he had described as "a soundtrack to a movie not yet made."
 On 10 May 2021, his 75th birthday, Donovan released the music video for the album's song "I Am the Shaman".
 David Lynch produced the track and directed the video.

 In 2012, he released The Sensual Donovan, recorded in 1971 with John Phillips of The Mamas and the Papas, backed by The Crusaders.
 In 2013, he recorded the album Shadows of Blue at Treasure Isle Studios in Nashville.
 The album includes songs he wrote in the 1970s and explores a country style.

 A tribute album to Donovan, Gazing with Tranquility, was released in October 2015 under nonprofit label Rock the Cause Records to benefit the charity Huntington's Hope.
 It features covers by The Flaming Lips, Lissie and Sharon Van Etten.

 In 2019, Donovan released Eco-Song, an album of songs with an ecological theme, inspired by Greta Thunberg.
 He hoped to adapt the album into a rock opera but was unable due to the COVID-19 pandemic.

 In 2019, to mark the 50th anniversary of Brian Jones's death, Donovan released a tribute album, Joolz Juke, featuring Jones's grandson (and Donovan's step-grandson), Joolz Jones.
 In 2021, he released the album Lunarian, dedicated to his wife.
 The album's song "Still Waters" was recorded decades earlier with Nils Lofgren.
 Donovan and Lawrence created an animated children's television series, Tales of Aluna, with 26 episodes produced by Australian studio Three's a Company.
 They had developed the series's story over decades.

 Donovan released the album Gaelia in December 2022.
 The album's singles "Rock Me" and "Lover O' Lover" featured David Gilmour on guitar.
-Donovan took 2024 off to prepare for a 60th anniversary concert series planned for 2025.
+Donovan took a hiatus in 2024 to prepare for a 60th anniversary concert series planned for 2025.